Finland

 Topics

-Finnish Customs (under the Ministry of Finance) is the competent authority for the import of food of non-animal origin.
-(Ruokavirasto controls the import of animal-based foodstuffs such as meat, fish and milk).
-Customs also inspects some of the so-called ‘combined foodstuffs’, which include refined animal-based ingredients in addition to ingredients of a plant origin.
+Finnish Customs operating under the Ministry of Finance is the competent authority for the import of food of non-animal origin.
+Ruokavirasto controls the import of animal-based foodstuffs such as meat, fish and milk.
+Customs monitors international carriage of perishable foodstuffs and special equipment to be used for such carriage in accordance with the ATP agreement.
+Customs also inspects some combined foodstuffs, which include refined animal-based ingredients in addition to ingredients of plant origin.

 Regional and local levels